evg656e/requirify/README.md

 # requirify

-Node-style require for browser-like and QML JavaScript environments
+Node-style require for browser-like and QML JavaScript environments.

-## Why
+## Why?

-Coming soon...
+Super fast (in terms of setup) prototyping.
+No need to build assets, no need to rebuild QML apps.
+When ready, fallback to Webpack (or whatever tool) builds.

 ## Install

-Coming soon...
+npm install @evg656e/requirify --save-dev

 ## Usage

-Coming soon...
+Comming soon...